Pavzar/Androd-Kotlin-DateInHoursCalc/README.md

 # Androd-Kotlin-DateInHoursCalc
-Simple android app using Kotlin to determine hours between dates
+Simple android app using Kotlin to determine the difference of hours between dates